kungfuchicken/jekyll-now/about.md

  more than logic
  in making basic
  decisions."
- --- Seymour R. Cray
+ &mdash; Seymour R. Cray

  "When we come to it
  We must confess that we are the possible
  We are the miraculous, the true wonder of this world That is when, and only when
  We come to it."
- --- Maya Angelou
+ &mdash; Maya Angelou

 ### Contact me